ilovric00/fesb-react-redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and Scss preprocessor.
+Using BEM naming convention and Inverted Triangle CSS architecture [BEMIT](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/).

 Below you will find some information on how to perform common tasks.